tiffanimarlowe/project_template/README.md

 ## Discussion
-(final only - remove whole section for proposal Readme) (What would you have done differently) (What are the contributions summerize)(what is the big take away)(what did you learn)

 ## Future Work
 (final only - remove whole section for proposal Readme) (if you had 6 more months what would be the next steps in this project.)
 (What are a few questions you have now)